mountlovestudy/BD_Entity-similarity/src/model/gp_by_gs/Readme.txt

 """

 GP: the gs model
-GPLVM: the GPLVM model and the DGPLVM mode
+GPLVM: the GPLVM model and the DGPLVM model
 GPc: the classification based on GS processing
 bc_dgplvm: the DGPLVM with the back constrains
 gs_ftr_model: the DGPLVM model with the mutual information constrains